 Labs and Activities

-1.WWGD: The Whisky Rebellion - Students read about the basics of the Whiskey Rebellion then examine the powers of the executive outlined in the Constitution to determine how George Washington likely responded.
+1.WWGD: The Whisky Rebellion (Digital Edition)- Students read about the basics of the Whiskey Rebellion then examine the powers of the executive outlined in the Constitution to determine how George Washington likely responded.
 They will then read what he really did and determine if he followed the Constitution.
+Works great in conjunction with the Be Washington games from Mount Vernon's website!

 2. WTE: Washington - Does George Washington deserve to be on the one-dollar bill?
 Well, of course, he was perfect and everyone loved him right?
 Maybe not.
 Students will examine multiple sources to determine if bias has given us an unrealistic view of the first president.